bitcoinops/bitcoinops.github.io/_topics/en/sighash_anyprevout.md

   - title: "Creating drivechains with APO and a trusted setup"
     url: /en/newsletters/2022/09/21/#creating-drivechains-with-apo-and-a-trusted-setup

+  - title: "New software fork of Bitcoin Core for testing to include support for APO"
+    url: /en/newsletters/2022/09/28/#bitcoin-implementation-designed-for-testing-soft-forks-on-signet

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Eltoo